Finding a Bilingual Trauma Therapist

 CPT focuses on helping people examine the thoughts and beliefs that formed after a traumatic experience.
 This can soften feelings of shame, guilt, or helplessness and support clients in developing a more balanced and compassionate view of themselves and the world.

-The best therapy depends on your personal preferences, the type of trauma you’ve experienced, and your therapist’s expertise.
+The best therapy depends on your personal preferences, the type of trauma you have experienced, and your therapist's expertise.
 Some clients find EMDR to be a quicker way to reduce trauma symptoms, while others prefer the structured approach of CPT, and others are drawn to IFS for the way it helps them understand and make sense of their inner world.
+Those who feel trauma more strongly in the body may connect more with SE, and those who want to find meaning across their whole life story may feel most at home with NET.
+What matters most is finding an approach that feels safe, supportive, and right for you.

 A bilingual trauma therapist trained in both methods can help you determine which approach feels right for you.
 The most important thing is to feel safe and supported throughout the process.